 - If you place the pacifier on the tip of their tongue, they might gag.
 Rather, gently move the pacifier to the middle of the tongue.

-- Move it around in their mouth with slow and gentle but firm circles.
+- Move it around in their mouth in slow and gentle but firm circles.

 - Talk to them, swaddle, and smile, so that they can see it’s nothing bad.